sjbennett123/polarlarp/content/writing.md

 ## Parts of Writeups

 All of the writups need to be written in a similar way to this.
 If there is a change to the formats that we need to make we can discuss it but all modules will need to adapt to use that.

-When writing your modules the
+confirm that your code between the --- parses at https://www.yamllint.com/

 Plotline Overview